 Snowcrystal peered up through the rain at the side of the building, while Sid clambered up onto a windowsill and carefully opened the small window.

 Wildflame expected Snowcrystal to have a bit of trouble climbing, but to her surprise, the growlithe leaped clear up onto the windowsill from the ground.
-Noticing Wildflames surprised glance, Snowcrystal explained, Im used to this sort of thing, there were lots of rocks I had to climb back at the mountain.
+Noticing Wildflame’s impressed glance, the growlithe explained, “I’m used to this sort of thing.
+There were lots of rocks I had to climb back at the mountain.”

 Wildflame merely grunted in reply, and lay down with her paws tucked under her, after she had carefully scanned the area for any passing humans.

 “You’ll be okay, right?”
 Snowcrystal asked, turning to look at the houndoom.

 “Sure,” Wildflame replied with a shrug.